MrCyjaneK/p3pch4t/docs/README.md

 ### Starting a conversation

-Let's assume that we have Alice and Bob, Alice has Bob's `connstring` [^1], Bob doesn't know Alice and decides to add her as contact.
+Let's assume that we have Alice and Bob, and Bob has Alice's `connstring` [^1], Bob doesn't know Alice and decides to add her as contact.

 Bob is sending request to Alice`/core/selfpgp` and verifies that served pgp key is correct [^2]